Gut-associated lymphoid tissue: Function

 Under normal circumstances, immune system of the whole organism needs intestinal source of antigens to train and regulate development of various immune cells.
 Without having such stimulation, many properties of immune systems do not develop, as it is shown on the case of germ-free animals.
 Because immune cells are in constant touch with bacterial and food antigens, the primary response is set up as tolerogenic.
+The complex interaction between these intestinal microbiota, the intestinal epithelial layer, and the local mucosal immune system is essential for maintaining gut health and systemic immunity because the nutrition level of a person's diet contributes to the gut microbiota (a multispecies microbial community of bacteria, fungi, and viruses, all in a particular niche) that is in synergy with the host.
 Still there must be a robust defence in a case that pathogens cross either the border line of epithelium or produce harmful substances like bacterial toxins.
 Such a walking on the edge of a knife is ensured by diverse types of immune cells: